 Arizona State University, Sandra Day O’Connor College of Law, J.D., 2020

-University of Massachusetts Amherst, B.S., magna cum laude, Sport Management, Minor, Psychology, 2016
+University of Massachusetts Amherst, B.S., magna cum laude, Sport Management, minor in Psychology, 2016